TBD54566975/tbdex/specs/protocol/README.md

 ### `Quote`
 > PFI -> Alice: "OK, here's your Quote that describes how much payout currency you will receive based on your RFQ.
 Here's the total fee in payin currency associated with the payment methods you selected.
-Here's how to pay us, and how to let us pay you, when you're ready to execute the Quote.
 This quote expires at X time."

 | field                     | data type                       | required | description                                                                                                   |
 | ------------------------- | ------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------- |